Western Innovation x Asian Application

 ALL-PURPOSE | PLANT-BASED

-With our game-changing OmniPork, it is designed to be an all-purpose plant-based pork analogue that is nutritional superior and environmentally friendly.
+Our game-changing OmniPork is designed to be an all-purpose, plant-based pork analogue that is both nutritionally superior and environmentally friendly.

 *Each 100g of OmniPork contains 0mg cholesterol and 4.6g dietary fiber

 **Compared with uncooked regular ground pork (84% lean) #, the calorie, saturated fat and cholesterol content of OmniPork are 68%, 100% and 100% lower respectively.

 (#Reference: USDA National Nutrient Database for Standard Reference)"

 Today’s livestock industry contributes more carbon footprint than all transportation combined.
 It is an extremely inefficient way to produce food in terms of water and land efficiency.
 Global deforestation can be directly linked to the need for land.
 It is also one of the main sources of soil and water pollution.
 An estimated 1.29 billion metric tonnes of waste is produced by the Chinese pork industry per year.
 In North America, the “dead zone” in the Gulf of Mexico is an oxygen-depleted ocean caused by nitrogen and phosphorus pollution that comes from the hog industry.

 Besides the devastating damage to our planet, according to the International Agency for Research on Cancer (IARC) under WHO, processed meat and red meat are classified as a carcinogen.
 The excessive use of antibiotics is another alarming health risk to meat eaters, as 80% of antibiotics is consumed by the livestock industry.

 Of all the meat consumed in the world, nearly 40% is pork.